 3-31 What counselling is needed?

-The patient may need help in accepting their HIV status and the importance of antiretroviral treatment.
+The patient may need help in accepting their HIV status and the importance of ART.
 They may also have difficulty disclosing their HIV status and finding someone who can support them.
-All patients preparing for antiretroviral treatment should be encouraged to join a support group.
+All patients preparing for ART should be encouraged to join a support group.
 Patients need an opportunity to talk about their fears and concerns.
 Counselling empowers patients to make the best decisions for themselves and take control of their lives.
 It helps them understand, accept and make choices.